McFck/samgtuBot/README.md

-# Samara State Technical University Bot (SamGTU bot) :mortar_board:
+# Samara State Technical University Bot :mortar_board:
 Chat bot designed specifically for students at Samara Polytechnic University.
 The useful assistant helps students on mobile devices to work with the __university's personal account__:
 - View schedules